hbldh/bleak/docs/scanning.rst

     loop = asyncio.get_event_loop()
     loop.run_until_complete(run())

-But it can also be used as a separate object, either in a synchronous context manager way:
+But it can also be used as a separate object, either in a asynchronous context manager way:

 .. code-block:: python